 - In the query pane, enter the following CREATE TABLE statement, and then choose Run Query:

-s3://athena-examples-myregion/flights/avro/with the region identifier where you are running Athena.
-For example,
+s3://athena-examples-myregion/path/to/data/with the region identifier where you run Athena, for example,

 The table is created and appears in the Catalog dashboard for your database.